Faye has been cooking for over 50 years and loves to share her recipes and cooking tips with everyone.

 The OXO Salad Spinner

-I love my for drying lettuce.
+I love my OXO Salad Spinner for drying lettuce.
 I used to lay lettuce on a mat to dry, but it takes so much time and space.
-I decided to try a salad spinner about 3 years ago and will never go back.
+I decided to try a salad spinner about three years ago and will never go back.
 The OXO brand is well made and works like a top!
 No kidding, you push the top button down like on a spinning top and it makes the basket go around so fast it dries the lettuce.
 The water collects in the bowl.
 Another plus is that you can use the bowl of the spinner for a large salad bowl.
-OXO Salad Spinner

 How to Make the Best Tossed Salad